-Where the employee at-issue is not merely a salesperson, however, the above-mentioned rule does not necessarily apply.
+Where the employee at-issue is not merely a salesperson, however, the abovementioned rule does not necessarily apply.
 For example, in M-I LLC v.
-Stelly, Civil Action No. 4:09-cv-1552, 2010 WL 3257972 (S.D.
+Stelly, 733 F. Supp.
+2d 759 (S.D.
 Tex.
-Aug.
-17, 2010), Judge Keith Ellison reviewed a non-compete agreement that prohibited the employee from all contact with his former employer's customers, not merely the customers he had dealings with.
-Id. at 31.
+2010), Judge Keith Ellison reviewed a non-compete agreement that prohibited the employee from all contact with his former employer's customers, not merely the customers he had dealings with.
+Id. at 798.
 Nevertheless, Judge Ellison upheld the non-compete agreement, stating: